Dimensional Packing Strategies

 Overview

-Strategy 1: Start with the “hard-to-ship” items first
+Strategy 1: Start with "Hard-To-Ship" Products

-Approach 1: Use Best-fit Boxes
+Approach 1: Use Best-Fit Boxes

 Approach 2: Pack Separately

-For example, if you sell airline parts and know a set of “Wings” ships in 3 boxes, you can assign this product to a “pack into multiple fixed boxes” packing rule.
-With this packing rule, you can set up the fixed boxes (by defining their size, weight, and quantity) so that when “Wings” are in the cart, ShipperHQ will pack (and rate) based on those fixed boxes.
+If you're aware that a set of "Wings" ships in 3 boxes, assign these to a "pack into multiple fixed boxes" packing rule.
+Define your fixed boxes by size, weight, and quantity, so when "Wings" are in the cart, the packing and rating are based on these fixed boxes.

-Strategy 5: Assign max weights to boxes
+Strategy 5: Assign Maximum Weights to Boxes

 Summary